 |PLANKTONIC AND BENTHIC|

 NATURE OF HCB

 Financial costs depend on site-specific geographical and lake morphology factors and water conditions.
-For example, for a large water body, multiple generators may be required to effectively prevent a bloom.
-The range and limitation, as well as the service and maintenance of each generator, must be factored into the cost of deploying this technology.
+For example, multiple generators may be required to effectively control a bloom in a large water body.
+The treatment range and limitation, as well as the service and maintenance of each generator, must be factored into the cost of deploying this technology.
 As this is a preventive technology that does not address nutrient input, a backup treatment option should be planned for blooms of cyanobacterial species that do not form gas vesicles or are otherwise outside the treatment range of the technology.

 Relative cost per growing season: Ultrasound

 Some generators can use solar panels for electricity, while others require shoreline tethering for power.
 Local permitting for installation and potential impacts to zooplankton and other aquatic life must be considered.

 CASE STUDY EXAMPLES